exercism/cli/README.md

 At the moment the CLI commands are not tested, so if you're adding a new command don't worry too hard about tests.

+## Testing against exercism.io

+If you want to test a change by using your own fork to try `exercism` commands, such as `exercism fetch` or `exercism submit`, against the exercism.io site, it is advisable that you set up and run a [local development environment](https://github.com/exercism/exercism.io/blob/master/docs/setting-up-local-development.md), and configure the CLI to submit to your local machine, which would let you easily delete and recreate submissions, without fear of breaking the exercism.io site.

 ## Building

 To build the binary for your platform run